SMOKEY RE-FRIED BLACK BEANS

 Fresh Cilantro, to serve

-OPTIONAL: Vegan cheese to drizzle over the beans
+OPTIONAL: Vegan cheese sauce to drizzle over the beans

 DIRECTIONS: